Bayesian modelling and computation utilising directed cycles in multiple network data: Conclusion

 \section{Conclusion}

 Modelling multiple network data is essential to addressing many applied research questions.
-Being able to appreciate cyclical properties of networks is of particular interest in ecological studies of aggressive interactions between different species.
 In this article we proposed a metric that explicitly incorporates networks' cycles, denoted as the HS distance.
 We incorporated this metric within the SNF model and developed a computational framework to allow posterior inferences in practical ecological settings, hitherto not possible with the original implementation of the model.
 We applied our modelling framework to make inferences from ecological data studying aggressive interactions between species of fish and were able to infer cyclical properties that were not possible to detect using a simpler CER model that does not account for cycle information.

-While our approach has been shown to have benefits in the analysis of ecological studies, cycles are of interest in many other applied fields such as Neuroscience or Genetics.
-The HS distance can thus be an informative measure of dissimilarity in a range of other network applications.
-A key challenge in these settings is dealing with the larger size of networks (number of nodes).
-Dealing with cycles is already a substantial computational endeavour, and this issue will be exacerbated in large networks.
-In our setting, we addressed this through machine learning models to approximate the number of cycles based on other network properties easier to calculate.
-This direction may continue to offer advantages in reducing the computational burden and allowing practical implementation of the model.
-It would be interesting to explore how our model could be scaled to deal with larger networks and how well the approximation of cycles performs here.
-Considering alternative strategies to deal with the computational burden of calculating cycles would also be of interest.
+While we have shown benefits of our approach in the analysis of ecological studies, cycles are of interest in many other fields such as neuroscience or genetics.
+The HS distance can thus be an informative measure in many other network applications.
+A key challenge in these settings may be the larger size of networks (number of nodes).
+Dealing with cycles is already a substantial computational endeavour, and this issue will be exacerbated in larger networks.
+Specifically, cycle detection is the main bottleneck for scaling to larger networks, since our approach requires the use of an IS sample of networks and the calculation of cycles within this sample.
+We addressed this here through restricting the model to only consider directed triangles.
+This was relevant for the ecological study which focused on intransitive competition, \davidsal{and triadic isomorphs are commonly analysed in ecology due to their ease of interpretation.} Considering other strategies to deal with the computational burden of calculating cycles would also be of interest.
+A possible direction would be to obtain an approximation of the HS distance metric using a machine learning approach.

+Another interesting direction for future research would be to consider a model selection framework for the SNF model, which could potentially inform the size of $\lambda$ in the HS distance metric for a given data example.

 The ecological study representing the species interactions also contained edges weights, corresponding to the multiple interactions observed between species of fish.
 It would be interesting to consider how this feature could be incorporated within our modelling framework.
 A modification of the Hamming distance in the HS metric would be required to quantify dissimilarities between weighted graphs, with the Frobenius distance an alternative.
 We would also need to adapt the computational framework to permit sampling of networks from a weighted space of graphs.
 This would be necessary for both sampling network representatives in the MCMC as well for approximating the normalising constant through Importance Sampling.
 There is no straightforward solution to addressing this, but if a model could be developed and implemented practically, it would open up the possibility to model a wide range of weighted networks previously not possible with existing methods.